General FAQ on American Ingenuity’s Prefab Home Dome Kit.

 Q: What is the largest American Ingenuity dome available?

 A: Prompted by requests for a large, single dome for commercial uses, we developed a 60′ dome in 1988.
-It can be built for a warehouse or storage building All the 60′ building plans are custom plans.
+It can be built to create a grand home of more than 5,000 square feet or a commercial business.
+All the 60′ building plans are custom plans.
 The 60′ dome will cost more per square foot to assemble than the smaller domes because of the greater number of panels and the height of the dome.
 The 60′ dome requires two trucks for delivery.
 If you need a larger dome than this, contact Monolithic Dome in Italy Texas.

 Q: What is the shipping cost?